migueldelafuente1/2B_MatrixElements/README.md

 * **Series of gaussians**, an extension of the Brink-Boeker sum of gaussians to as many you want (To expand another potentials).
 * Get them **from a file**, reuse previous computations to save time (also valid to multiply the results by a global factor).
 * **Kinetic two-body** matrix element, necessary to evaluate the *center of mass* correction.
 Be careful with the internal setting of nucleon mass and *HbarC* constants in the code.
+* **SDI / MSDI** (Surface Delta Interaction / Modified SDI) interaction is *Zero-range* and isospin-dependant.
+The modified version append a repulsive constant for the diagonal matrix elements in order to correct the binding energy misbehaviour of the SDI (Brussaard_ & Glaudemans_ book (1977)).
 ### Evaluating matrix elements individually

 For educational, testing and other purposes, the elements are instanciable to be evaluated.
 The progress or steps can be printed or debbuged with suitable tools (See for example the ``XLog`` class for debugging the matrix element in tree format).